 Good morning, everyone!
-We’re in the home stretch of our Challenge!
+You’re in the home stretch of the Challenge!

 I wish you were sitting here in my living room with me so we could have a chat!
 I hope ya’ll are making some great progress!
 I have been praying for you each day this week, that this will be the beginning of a return of joy and energy for you all!
 Below is the video + text for today’s challenge. 🙂